 First, an overview of how these will typically work.
 Just about every week has an assigned reading from the Mark Briggs textbook, Journalism Next.
-In addition, I’ll typically put up a post here (usually by Thursday) with some links to online readings.
-You are required to post a response to these readings no later than 10a on Monday (before class; in weeks with no Monday class, your response is due at 10a Tuesday).
+In addition, I’ll put up a post here around noon on Thursdays with some links to online readings.
+You are required to post a response to these readings no later than 11:59 p.m. on Sunday.
 You’ll post your response as a comment in reply to the Read & Respond blog post (like this one).

 Your response MUST address the week’s Briggs chapter and should add some elements from the online readings.
 You don’t need to cite all the links, but you need to connect them (or other examples) to Briggs for full credit.
 Keep these short and to-the-point (they’re only worth 2.5 points), but do cover your bases.

 As the syllabus says, you’ll be reading Briggs’ introduction.
 As you work to develop your blog’s focus, Briggs offers some suggestions.
 Chief among them: “It’s not about you” (remember: “Nobody Cares”).
 What can you write about that gets beyond yourself and meaningfully adds to the ongoing conversation?
 See what examples you can draw from the links below to bolster your ideas.